20kdc/gabien-common/BUILD.md

 Ok, so, I'm not going to lie: the GaBIEn build process is the way it is because Gradle kept breaking compatibility and ran into problems with JDK switching and generally made my ability to work on my projects as a developer impossible.
 As a result, I have instead created a spaghetti mess which **can always be made to work,** but **is not always pleasant to work with.**

+I've at least started to 'comb the hair' of it, though!

 I hope you understand.
 Let's push on. - 20kdc

 ## Setup